luciodale/fork/README.md

 - An event - *Required*

-- A function that performs the server request, taking the updated values as argument - *Required*
+- A function that performs the server request, taking the up to date values as argument - *Required*

 - An optional map - `:debounce` and `:throttle` are both supported from `v1.2.4`